 Upcoming events

-Join us for Coffee & Connections on Friday, October 31st!
+Join us for Coffee & Connections on Friday, January 30th!

 Come hang out at our shared gardening plot at the Park Drive Community Garden!
-Bring your gardening gloves and tools if you have any.

 Recent blogs